angelicamapeso/bootcamp-random-pass-generator/README.md

 - Allowing numerals
 - Allowing special characters

 The HTML, CSS and JavaScript starter files were provided by the bootcamp.
-Since the use of JavaScript is main focus of this assignment, only the JavaScript file was modified.
+Since the use of JavaScript is the main focus of this assignment, only the JavaScript file was modified.

 ## Purpose
 Based on the given User Story of the assignment, this application was built for employees who have access to sensitive information and need a strong password.

-## JavaScript Concepts Used
+## Main JavaScript Concepts Used
+- Objects
+- Arrays
+- Loops (Do/while, while, for)
+- Browser functions (prompt, confirm, alert)

 This homework assignment is part of the [Carleton University Coding Bootcamp](https://bootcamp.carleton.ca/).